Shubhashis-Roy/Company-Portfolio/README.md

 ### Description

-- It's an company Company Portfio Website.
-Build as a freelance.
+- It's a company Company Portfolio Website.
+Developed it as a Freelancer.
-- My role is to build Back-end and manage DataBase.
+- My role is to build Back-end and manage the DataBase.

 ### Technologies: